-In connection with the closing of the Greenspring Acquisition, the Company and the Partnership will amend and restate the Stockholders Agreement to provide for certain governance and other rights and restrictions to the sellers in the Greenspring Acquisition that will be issued Class A common stock and newly created Class C units of the Partnership.
-After this amendment, the Class B Committee will continue to control the outcome of stockholder votes.
+In connection with the closing of the Greenspring Acquisition, the Company and the Partnership amended and restated the Stockholders Agreement to provide for certain governance and other rights and restrictions to the sellers in the Greenspring Acquisition that were issued Class A common stock or Class C units of the Partnership.
+After this amendment, the Class B Committee continues to control the outcome of stockholder votes.